 English Language competency requirements

-(a) a UWA Master of Professional Engineering or a Bachelor of Engineering, or an equivalent qualification, as recognised by UWA;
+(1) a bachelor's degree, or an equivalent qualification, as recognised by UWA; and

 Admission ranking and selection